photo. Archlabyrinth

 Vassia Zorbali is an interdisciplinary artist, performer, practice based researcher and educator in the field of movement.
 She holds a master's degree with distinction in Visual Arts (ASFA), a graduate with distinction from Rallou Manou Professional School of Dance and a Bachelor of Science in Biology.

-She is a founding member of the artistic collective ANOMIA (2017), which explores the materiality of memory, the limits of the body, and the performativity of public space within inclusion programs, particularly with elderly communities (supported by private and public organizations).
-In 2025/26, ANOMIA will realize an artistic research project: a participatory digital artwork of memory dedicated to Athens’ bus stops, functioning as a living archive and inviting the public to connect with the stories of the urban landscape.
+She is a founding member of the artistic collective ANOMIA (2017), which explores the materiality of memory, the limits of the body and the performativity of public space through inclusive programs as well as interdisciplinary projects that map embodied memory and its traces in the city of Athens.
+In 2025/2026 ANOMIA will realize an artistic research project: a participatory digital artwork of memory dedicated to Athens’ bus stops, functioning as a living archive and inviting the public to connect with the stories of the urban landscape.

 photo by.
 Maria Xeilopoulou